This is the multi-page printable view of this section. Click here to print.

 Caution

-If you terminate the cluster, all connected node pools will be deleted, and all data in all pods within the cluster will be permanently deleted.
+If you terminate the cluster, all associated node pools are deleted, and all data in every pod within the cluster is permanently deleted.

-To cancel the cluster, follow the steps below.
+To terminate the cluster, follow the steps below.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engines.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engines.

-2. Click the Cluster menu on the Service Home page.
-Move to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Cluster List page, click the resource (cluster) for which you want to view detailed information.
-You will be taken to the Cluster Detail page.
+3. Cluster List page, click the resource (cluster) whose detailed information you want to view.
+3. Navigate to the Cluster Details page.

-A node is a collection of machines that run containerized applications.
-Every cluster must have at least one worker node to be able to deploy applications.
-Nodes can be used by defining node pools.
-Nodes belonging to a node pool must have the same server type, size, and OS image, and by creating multiple node pools, a flexible deployment strategy can be established.
+A node is a set of machines that run containerized applications.
+A cluster must have at least one node to deploy an application.
+Nodes can be defined in a node pool for use.
+Nodes belonging to a node pool must have the same server type, size, and OS image, and flexible deployment strategies can be established by creating multiple node pools.

 After creating a Kubernetes Engine cluster, add a node pool and modify or delete it as needed.